 #4 Enjoy a Local Glass of Wine

 Around the region are dotted a number of wineries, the majority of which welcome well-behaved dogs to join you at their cellar doors, plus in outdoor dining areas.
 Some of my picks for South Coast wineries to visit include the following:

-- Silos Estate, about 10 minutes south of Berry on the Princes Highway, the cellar door is open daily.
-You’ll also likely meet Suri, the resident dog
+Silos Estate: About 10 minutes south of Berry on the Princes Highway, the cellar door is open daily.
+You’ll also likely meet Suri, the resident wine dog.